Diaz012425/SovNode/README.md

 GPU: 4 GB VRAM

-Storage: 15 GB free space (for Ollama binaries, AI models, and application data).
+Storage: 15 GB free space (for Ollama binaries, AI models, and application data)

-## Recommended Requirements
+Recommended Requirements
-OS: Windows 10/11 (64-bit).
+OS: Windows 10/11 (64-bit)

 CPU: Modern 6-core or 8-core CPU

 RAM: 16 GB+

-Dedicated GPU with 8 GB+ VRAM
+GPU: Dedicated GPU with 8 GB+ VRAM

 Storage: 25 GB free SSD space

-Note: SovNode performance depends heavily on local hardware capability.
-A dedicated GPU with VRAM/CUDA support provides optimal speed.
+Note on Performance: SovNode performance depends heavily on local hardware capability.
+While the application's interface is lightweight (built with PyQt6), the speed of AI responses is determined by your CPU/GPU capability.
+A dedicated GPU with VRAM/CUDA support will provide optimal inference speed.